 If you have been considering moving your insurance broking system to the cloud, the good news is that Ebix now offers cloud hosting.
 Although most broking systems have been designed as “on-premise” software, they can however sit on a cloud server and be accessed via a shared network, which provides the same functionality as native cloud solutions.

 When choosing a cloud solution for your business it is important to consider your company’s specific IT needs and check them against the cloud solution you are considering.
 If you are simply looking for a way to share big files within or outside of the company, there are many services that can provide this within an instant, at little or no cost.
 Some popular file sharing services include Google Drive, SugarSync and Dropbox.
 Simply upload the file to the account and share the URL.
 Goodbye USBs!

-If you’re considering Infrastructure as a Service (IAAS), whereby your entire computer network is hosted on the cloud, then we recommend you get in touch with a specialised cloud provider with a good understanding of the requirements for running WinBEAT in the cloud, such as Broker Ready (Melbourne) or Somerville (Sydney).
+If you’re considering Infrastructure as a Service (IAAS), whereby your entire computer network is hosted on the cloud, then we recommend you get in touch with a specialised cloud provider with a good understanding of the requirements for running your insurance broking system in the cloud, such as Broker Ready (Melbourne) or Somerville (Sydney).
 They will be able to tailor a solution to suit the unique needs of your business, and deliver a smooth transition of your network and applications from on-premise to the cloud.
 From then on, the cloud provider you choose to go with will provide ongoing support for your network (for single or multiple offices), including data backup, disaster recovery, server maintenance, and security.